berenddeboer/libapache2-mod-fastcgi/README.md

   FastCgiExternalServer /usr/lib/cgi-bin/php5-fcgi: failed to resolve "internal-php-farm.ap-southeast-2.elb.amazonaws.com" to exactly one IP address

-This improved version simply picks the first ip address.
-Unfortunately it does not yet take TTL into account.
+This improved version picks the first available ip address and sets a TTL of 60 seconds.
+Every 60 seconds the DNS is queried for a new ip address.

 # How to build